noi-techpark/odh-docs/source/involved.rst

 .. panels::
    :container: container-fluid

-   .. dropdown:: As a User I can...
+   .. dropdown:: As a :strong:`User` I can...

       .. include:: /includes/user.rst

    ---

-   .. dropdown:: As an App Developer I can...
+   .. dropdown:: As an :strong:`App Developer` I can...

       .. include:: /includes/appdevel.rst

    ---

-   .. dropdown:: As a Open Data Hub Core Hacker I can...
+   .. dropdown:: As a :strong:`Open Data Hub Core Hacker` I can...

       .. include:: /includes/corehacker.rst

    ---

-   .. dropdown:: As a Data Provider I can....
+   .. dropdown:: As a :strong:`Data Provider` I can....

       .. include:: /includes/dataproviders.rst